rafaelfv27/Quantum-Quill/README.md

 # Quantum Quill

-This is a Streamlit application that allows users to revise scientific texts in both English and Portuguese using Llama 3.1 models from Ollama.
+**Quantum Quill** is a Streamlit application that allows users to revise scientific texts in both English and Portuguese using Llama 3.1 models from Ollama.

 ## Prerequisites